-- (1) As part of the Sumac transaction, we issued the sellers a \$5.9 million non-interest bearing note ("performance note") that matured on April 1, 2016, with the actual amount payable at maturity ranging from zero up to a maximum of \$7.5 million Canadian dollars subject to the achievement of certain performance metrics during the twelve month period ending April 1, 2016.
+- (1) As part of the Sumac transaction, we issued the sellers a \$5.9 million non-interest bearing note ("performance note") that matured on April 1, 2016, with the actual amount payable at maturity ranging from zero up to a maximum of \$7.5 million Canadian dollars subject to the achievement of certain performance metrics during the twelve month period ended April 1, 2016.
 The terms of the performance-based note assume the continued employment of Sumac's principals and, as a result, the performance note payment is accounted for as compensation expense.
-The performance note will be settled during the first quarter of fiscal 2017. - (2) During the year ended March 31, 2016, the European segment's financial results were negatively impacted by a \$1.7 million impairment charge to Unitemp's goodwill and other intangible assets. - (3) Interest expense for fiscal 2016 included a \$0.3 million acceleration of amortization of our deferred debt issuance costs in connection with the second amendment to our amended and restated credit agreement and, during the same period, we incurred an additional \$0.4 million in amortized debt issuance costs.
-Interest expense for fiscal 2014 included a \$4.0 million acceleration of the amortization of our deferred debt issuance costs as we redeemed all

-\$118.1 million of aggregate principal amount of our 9.5% senior secured notes and, during the same period, we incurred an additional \$0.6 million of amortized deferred debt issuance costs.
-Further reductions in our fiscal 2016 and fiscal 2015 interest expense were due to the difference in interest rates on our 9.5% senior secured notes and our term loan that carried an interest rate that ranged from 2.87% to 3.62% after giving effect to our interest rate swaps and the interest rate reductions realized from the first and second amendments to our restated credit agreement.
+The performance note was settled during the first quarter of fiscal 2017 for \$5.8 million. - (2) During the year ended March 31, 2016, the European segment's financial results were negatively impacted by a \$1.7 million impairment charge to Unitemp's goodwill and other intangible assets. - (3) Interest expense for fiscal 2016 included a \$0.3 million acceleration of amortization of our deferred debt issuance costs in connection with the second amendment to our credit agreement and, during the same period, we incurred an additional \$0.4 million in amortized debt issuance costs.
+Further reductions in our fiscal 2017 and fiscal 2016 interest expense were due to the difference in interest rates on our term loan that carried an interest rate that ranged from 2.87% to 3.62% after giving effect to our interest rate swaps and the interest rate reductions realized from the first and second amendments to our restated credit agreement.